-A review of Understanding Reality in the Swedish Newspaper FinansTidningen (The Financial Newspaper), translated into English The human being – a part of a divine universe
+A review of Understanding Reality, written by Mats Lönnerblad, which appeared in the Swedish Newspaper FinansTidningen (The Financial Newspaper) in April 2001.
+The human being – a part of a divine universe

 Two books have come out that deal with the same subject of the philosophy of life, one in England, one in Sweden.
 The central theme is humanity’s eternal basic questions about the original cause and meaning of life.
 The books go against the stream in so far as they want to communicate a unified wholeness-perspective in our splintered time where absolute pluralism is the guiding-star in almost all contexts to do with the philosophy of life.